ArtPoon/slides/markdown/mimm4750g-bd.md

 ---

-# Tree likelihood
+# Tree probability

-* How do we calculate the likelihood of a tree under a birth-death model?
+* How do we calculate the probability of a tree under a birth-death model?
 * We assume *complete sampling*: all $n$ lineages that have survived to the present day have been sampled.
 * Let the root of the tree, where a lineage splits into two (the first birth event), have time $t_1$.
   * There are $n-1$ splits at times $t_1, t_2, \ldots, t_{n-1}$.